There is SO MUCH to do in New Orleans, Louisiana.

 The food scene is so intense and amazing, mediocre just doesn’t cut it in NOLA.

 I’ve walked away from many a line of people waiting for a table somewhere because there are so many other places to go.

 Sounds pretentious but it’s not.
 It’s actually an indication that the restaurant needs to get its s**t together soon.

 We don’t wait in lines.

-Hmm maybe that does sound a little pretentious after all, but no apologies, I’m sticking bc I’m a damn good ambassador to home city. 🙂
+Hmm maybe that does sound a little pretentious after all, but no apologies, I’m sticking bc I’m a damn good ambassador to my home city. 🙂

 It’s the truth and it’ll serve you well for your visit too.
 If you ever find yourself in a huge line for whatever it is…just know you don’t have to wait if it’s going to take a while.
 Come back to it later; this place is a dream for anyone with the itch to explore – and ADHD.